aarctical/16/16-main/readme.md

 ## Schlange

-> Schlange is an open-source Snake Game created in python
+> Schlange is a Snake Game created in python

 ## Dependencies